 Is this good or bad?

 One of EBs primary purposes is to train you to NOT be uncomfortable with less breathing.
 Sort of increase your toleration of carbon dioxide or train you to be comfortable even during periods of shortness of breath.
-To breathe creating more internal lung blood pressure and make smaller the air bubbles thus concentrating the oxygen that does go into the blood.
+To breathe creates more internal lung blood pressure and makes smaller air bubbles thus concentrating the oxygen that does go into the blood.